rkass/zcash/doc/zapa.md

 Proof of Work has been disabled because the consensus mechanism used to determine which node produces the next block is decided by Snowman consensus within Avalanche.

-## Api Additions

-See [API](https://github.com/zapalabs/zcash/blob/master/doc/api.md) for a list of API changes.